frequently asked questions

 Q: Does RainCity operate Modular Housing?

-A: Not yet!
-We are getting closer to opening Modular Housing buildings in Sechelt and Chilliwack, and Temporary Modular Housing in Richmond.
-They can be built and made available to people who may be homeless very quickly, and are going up throughout the province of BC.
+A: We do!
+We now operate Modular Housing buildings in Sechelt and Chilliwack, and Temporary Modular Housing in Richmond.
+Head over to our Programs page for more information about each of them.
+They were made available to people who may be homeless, each one built in a matter of months, and many more are being built throughout the province of BC and will operated by other nonprofit housing providers.
 Check out the research behind modular housing, or see how they're designed.

 Q: Does RainCity operate Overdose Prevention Sites?